Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Generic Data OS <a id="generic-data-os"></a>

-This event is dispatched by the Core extension to the EventHub when the collectMessageInfo API is invoked by the app developer to track local and push notification interactions.
+This event is dispatched by the Core extension to the Event Hub when the `collectMessageInfo` API is invoked by the app developer to track local and push notification interactions.

 #### Data payload definition <a id="data-payload-definition-7"></a>